-The latest Kamisato sibling uses hydro damage to cut through groups of enemies, often while enabling tons of electro-charge reactions with characters like Yae Miko, Beidou, and Fischl.
+The latest Kamisato sibling uses Hydro damage to cut through groups of enemies, often while enabling tons of Electro-Charge reactions with characters like Yae Miko, Beidou, and Fischl.
 Kamisato Ayato uses normal attacks for most of his damage (though this damage is determined by his skill, so you don't actually need to level his normal attack talent), so one of his best support units is Yun Jin.
 That said, his wide-reaching and persistent elemental burst also gives him some off-field utility, letting Ayato fit into a lot of teams.

 One of the most underrated five-stars, Albedo can fit onto virtually any team.
-His elemental skill adds free geo damage to your attacks, and his talents give your whole team a nice bump in elemental mastery.
+His elemental skill adds free Geo damage to your attacks, and his talents give your whole team a nice bump in elemental mastery.
 Albedo can also make good use of all those defense artifacts you've likely stockpiled since his skill damage scales with defense.
-Depending on how you build him, his burst can be devastating as well.
+Depending on how you build him, his burst can be strong as well.
 Albedo's a true jack of all trades that shouldn't be overlooked, especially if you received the free weapon Cinnabar Spindle, which is among Albedo's best options.

 The de facto leader of Mondstadt is one of the most flexible characters in Genshin Impact.
-Jean's skill can clump enemies together and send smaller ones flying for heavy fall damage, her burst can heal your entire team while taking a chunk out of enemies, and her anemo abilities can be combined with the Viridescent Venerer artifact set to make enemies take more elemental damage.
+Jean's skill can clump enemies together and send smaller ones flying for heavy fall damage, her burst can heal your entire team while taking a chunk out of enemies, and her Anemo abilities can be combined with the Viridescent Venerer artifact set to make enemies take more elemental damage.
 She's not quite on Zhongli's level, but Jean is a good pick for nearly any party.
 She also has incredibly strong constellations, so don't be disappointed if you end up pulling multiple copies of her in the long run.

 Just as Albedo scales with defense, Diona can make good use of all your HP artifacts since the tankiness of her shield and the power of her healing both scale with HP.
 Even if she deals virtually no damage, Diona can add a lot to your party by generating tons of energy, protecting you from most attacks, and healing you up when you do get hit.